daniel-burton/Find-Subway-Meeting-Place/README.md

 The python interface, interface.py, is a command line front end with fuzzy matching of user input to station names.

 Next step: a React web app that pings the API.

-Currently the python script that processes the data is incomplete-- I'm migrating and cleaning code from a very messy jupyter notebook.